List of surviving Curtiss C-46 Commandos: Flying units

+One of Everts Air Cargo, N1822M Salmon Ella, was withdrawn from use in July 2018 after a landing accident.
+Everts also has several mothballed air-frames including 1651M which they hold mainly for spare parts.

 Other airworthy units

 There are several stored examples in Bolivia, however none of them are currently active.
-One of them (CP-1655) owned by Eco Express Cargo Services, was being brought back to serviceable condition prior to 2012, and one more (CP-973) is set up for passenger configuration, however it is reportedly now up for sale.
-The future use of these Bolivian examples is uncertain as the C46 has not seen any use since the crash of CP-1319 (Skyteam Flight Training) in 2012.
+One of them, CP-1655 owned by Eco Express Cargo Services, was being brought back to serviceable condition prior to 2012, and one more (CP-973) is set up for passenger configuration, however it is reportedly now up for sale.
+The future use of these Bolivian examples is uncertain as the C-46 has not seen any use since the crash of CP-1319 (Skyteam Flight Training) in 2012.

-There is one additional stored example (C-GIBX) which is stored serviceable, but with the Certificate of Registration cancelled, at Gimli, Manitoba, Canada.
+There is one additional stored example registered C-GIBX which is stored serviceable, but with the Certificate of Registration cancelled, at Gimli, Manitoba, Canada.
 This aircraft was tied up in receivership, however according to First Nations Transport, as of Jan 2016, the aircraft is claimed to be airworthy with two new engines and available for sale with the fire bottles and props needing updates.

-One last example; China Doll (N53594) was airworthy and flown by the Commemorative Air Force Museum, however it is currently grounded due to Federal Aviation Administration regulations regarding propeller time as well as having corrosion issues.
+One last example; N53594 China Doll was airworthy and flown by the Commemorative Air Force Museum, however it is currently grounded due to Federal Aviation Administration regulations regarding propeller time as well as having corrosion issues.
 She was originally scheduled to be restored back to airworthy status by 2019, however the severity of the corrosion was more extensive than first thought and the funds to bring her back to serviceable condition are not currently available.